alexandercalva/cs212/welcome.md

 * [Trees](trees.md)

 Within each module, an explanation will be given about each submodule with examples and illustrative images.
 In addition, an exercise to solve will be added.
+### Contact
+For questions or comments, please send them to:

+alexandre@byui.edu